DIDSR/framework-for-synthetic-ICH-to-assess-AI-generalizability/README.md

 ## Installation

-Note: Figures 3, 8 require the following dataset of real CT examples with and without ICH to be [downloaded here](https://physionet.org/content/ct-ich/1.3.1/).

-After downloading, place the contents inside `datasets/computed-tomography-images-for-intracranial...` prior to regenerating figures.
+Note: Figures [3](manuscript_figures/Figure3.png), [8](manuscript_figures/Figure8.png) require the following dataset of real CT examples with and without ICH to be [downloaded here](https://physionet.org/content/ct-ich/1.3.1/).
+To reproduce these figures, place the downloaded contents inside `datasets/computed-tomography-images-for-intracranial...` prior to regenerating figures.

 See also [single_case_pipeline](notebooks/single_case_pipeline.ipynb)